Carbon price

 A carbon tax is generally favoured on economic grounds for its simplicity and stability, while cap-and-trade theoretically offers the possibility to limit allowances to the remaining carbon budget.
 Current implementations are only designed to meet certain reduction targets.

+As a supplement to carbon pricing enforced externally by national and subnational governments, organizations can also voluntarily implement their own internal carbon price (ICP) through a variety of tools.
+These include emissions trading systems, proxy prices, carbon fees, implicit prices, and hybrid models.
+Organizations have used a variety of metrics to define their carbon prices.
+Research on the impacts of ICP on institutional emissions and competition is ongoing.

 Overview

 Carbon pricing is considered by many economists to be the most economically efficient way to reduce emissions, taking into account the costs of both efficiency measures and the inconvenience of lesser fossil fuels.
 By pricing the externalities of carbon emissions, efficiency comes about by eliminating the market failure of the unpriced external costs of carbon emissions at its source.
 It is regarded as more efficient than renewable energy subsidies given to individual firms, because the difficulties of determining the value of emissions to each firm makes command and control regulation less likely to be efficient.

 In a carbon tax model, a tax is imposed on carbon emissions produced by a firm.
 In a cap-and-trade design, the government establishes an emissions cap and allocates to firms emission allowances, which can thereafter be privately traded.
 Emitters without the required allowances face a penalty more than the price of permits.
 Assuming all else is equal, the market for permits will automatically adjust the carbon price to a level that ensures that the cap is met.
 The EU ETS uses this method.
 In practice, it has resulted in a fairly strong carbon price from 2005 to 2009, but that was later undermined by an oversupply and the Great Recession.
 Recent policy changes have led to a steep increase of the carbon price since 2018, exceeding 100€ ($) per ton of in February 2023.

 Evaluations of 21 carbon pricing schemes, show that at least 17 of these have caused reductions in greenhouse gas emissions.
 The achieved emissions reductions range between 5% and 21% for the studied schemes.

 The exact monetary damage of the social cost caused by a tonne of depends on climate and economic feedback effects and remains to some degree uncertain.
 Latest calculations show an increasing trend: